 Read more: 10 Myths About Grains – Totally Busted

-Carbs Help You Power Through Tough Workouts
+2. Carbs Help You Power Through Tough Workouts

 Given that carbs help fuel your muscles, it's no surprise that healthy carbs are also important for getting the most from your workouts.
 "Carbs are very important for recovery because they help restore glycogen stores in muscles that may have been depleted during the workout," says Eliza Savage, a registered dietitian based in New York.
 Eating carbs before your workout also provides a quick burst of energy, and studies show that cutting out carbs can actually lower your endurance.

 Post-workout, reach for a snack that has both carbs and protein, recommends Savage.
 Some sliced chicken and salsa on a whole-wheat tortilla or an apple with almond butter should do the trick.
 Before your workout, go for a banana for the fast-acting carbs you need for an energy boost.

-Carbs Are a Good Source of Dietary Fiber.
+3. Carbs Are a Good Source of Dietary Fiber.

 Healthy sources of carbs — from whole grains to fruits and veggies — have one major nutrient in common: fiber.
 "Fiber is essential to helping regulate hunger and fullness cues, providing lasting energy and managing steady blood glucose levels," says Autumn Ehsaei, a registered dietitian and nutritionist.
 "It is also the main food source for the good bacteria in your gut, so it helps to create a happy microbiome."
 Cutting carbs out of your diet means restricting several fiber-rich foods, which makes getting your recommended daily fiber intake much more challenging, she adds.
 Too little fiber can cause constipation, and because fiber-rich diets are linked to lower rates of heart disease, not getting enough might threaten your cardiovascular health.